brown-band/website/pages/scripts/2002-2003/fall/uri.md

 ## Pregame

-Ladies and Gentlemen, Friends and Alumni, presenting an organization that wants to elect Spike for Governor, it’s the Brown University "I accept your engorging hot-dog challenge" BAND!!!
+Ladies and Gentlemen, Friends and Alumni, presenting an organization that wants to elect Spike for Governor, it’s the Brown University “I accept your engorging hot-dog challenge” BAND!!!

 The grim blade of term limits has descended on Rhode Island governor Lincoln Almond, finally ending URI’s vice-like grip on state politics.
 Almond says he looks forward to retirement, which he will use to spend time with his family, polish his tusks, and eat Providence.
-The Band, divided between its school loyalty for Republican Don Carcieri and its social conscience for Democrat Myrth "This Time For Sure" York, will remember that we’re not even registered to vote here anyway and play ...
+The Band, divided between its school loyalty for Republican Don Carcieri and its social conscience for Democrat Myrth “This Time For Sure” York, will remember that we’re not even registered to vote here anyway and play ...

 :sd[band forms a football]